Learning Concepts Definable in First-Order Logic with Counting: Introduction

+Our negative results for learning on structures of unbounded degree are similar to the ones given in~\cite{GroheLoedingRitzert_MSO} for strings.
+There, however, the authors consider a more restrictive access model on the background structures.

+The first-order logic with counting \(\FOCN\) that we consider in this paper was introduced in~\cite{KuskeSchweikardt_FOCN}.
+The logic generalises logics such as \(\LogicFont{FO(Cnt)}\) from~\cite{Libkin_FMT2004} and \(\LogicFont{FO+C}\) from~\cite{Grohe_DescriptiveComplexity2017}.
+In \cite{vanBergeremSchweikardt_FOWA}, the authors introduced the new logic \emph{first-order logic with weight aggregation} (\(\FOWA\)) that operates on weighted structures and enables the aggregation of weights in terms similar to the counting terms of \(\FOCN\).
+The authors show that hypotheses definable in a fragment of \(\FOWA\) can be learned in sublinear time on structures of at most polylogarithmic degree after a quasi-linear-time preprocessing step.
+The logic \(\FOWA\) extends the fragment \(\FOC\) of \(\FOCN\), but it is incomparable with \(\FOCN\).

-The framework of inductive logic programming (ILP) is closely related to the framework we consider (see, for example, \cite{DBLP:journals/ngc/CohenP95, DBLP:journals/sigart/KietzD94, DBLP:journals/ngc/Muggleton91, Muggleton1992, DBLP:journals/jlp/MuggletonR94}).
-One of the main differences is that we encode the background knowledge in a relational structure, whereas in ILP it is represented in a background theory.
-Furthermore, ILP focuses on first-order logic, whereas in our framework different logics have been considered.
-Other related learning frameworks in the context of databases can be found in \cite{DBLP:conf/pods/AbouziedAPHS13,DBLP:journals/tods/BonifatiCS16}.
+Closely related to our learning framework is the framework of \emph{inductive logic programming (ILP)} \cite{Muggleton_ILP91,MuggletonDeRaedt_ILP94,KietzDzeroski_ILP,CohenPage_ILP95,CropperDumancicEvansMuggleton_ILP2022}.
+In both frameworks, we are in a passive supervised learning setting, where the learning algorithms are given labelled examples.
+These examples are labelled according to some target concept, and the algorithms should return a hypothesis that approximately matches this target concept.
+One of the main differences between both frameworks is that we encode the background knowledge in a relational structure, whereas in ILP, it is represented in a background theory, \ie, a set of formulas.
+PAC-learning results for ILP have often been obtained by syntactically restricting the hypothesis classes (see, \eg, \cite{CohenPage_ILP95,KietzDzeroski_ILP}), while we use restricted classes of background structures such as classes of small degree.

-In \cite{DBLP:journals/corr/KuskeS17} Kuske and Schweikardt introduced FOCN(P), which extends first-order logic by counting quantifiers and numerical predicates.
-The logic generalizes logics like FO(Cnt) from \cite{DBLP:books/sp/Libkin04} and FO+C from \cite{grohe_2017}.
-Our results rely on the fact that Hanf normal forms for FOCN(P) always exist.
-We use the structure of the normal form to argue that considering FO-formulas for our hypotheses suffices for fixed background structures.
-Hella et al.~studied other aggregating operators in \cite{DBLP:journals/jacm/HellaLNW01}.